 - A drop of any number of grid positions at the driver's next event.

 - Suspension from the Championship.

-If any of the nine penalties above are imposed they shall not be subject to appeal
+If any of the seven (7) penalties above are imposed they shall not be subject to appeal

 24.4 - For purposes concerning the Participation and Performance Ranking, a penalty is considered "minor" if the incident only affects the driver who committed the infraction.
 Such incidents include but are not limited to: speeding in the pit-lane, crossing the pit-exit line, etc.

 24.5 - For purposes concerning the Participation and Performance Ranking, a penalty is considered "severe" if the incident directly affects two or more cars, including the driver who committed the infraction.
-Such incidents include but are not limited to: ignoring blue flags, chatting before it is permitted, causing a collision, etc.
+Such incidents include but are not limited to: ignoring blue flags, causing a collision, etc.